Nature Discovery Centre

 During the autumn and winter, large groups of wintering wildfowl congregate on the lake, whilst the reedbeds and surrounding woodland and hedgerows host birds like fieldfare and redwing.

 Throughout the year, one of our volunteers surveys the species of bird found on site.
-Below is a list showing the trend of different species and numbers of each throughout the year.
+The bird lists below show the variety of species that visit across the seasons.

 Plants